aerleon/aerleon/docs/reference/generators.md

 * for common keys see the [common](#common) section above.

 * _destination-exclude_: Exclude one or more address tokens from the specified destination-address
-* _destination_tag_: Tag name to be used for destination filtering.
+* _destination-tag_: Tag name to be used for destination filtering.
 * _owner_: Owner of the term, used for organizational purposes.
 * _priority_ Relative priority of rules when evaluated on the platform.
 * _source-exclude_: exclude one or more address tokens from the specified source-address.